Copyright (c) Simon Kohaut, Honda Research Institute Europe GmbH, Felix Divo, and contributors

 number_of_iterations: How many iterations of improvements to run

-number_of_improvement_points: How many points to add to improve the map at each iteration
+number_of_improvement_points: How many points to add to improve the map at each iteration.

 what: The spatial relations to compute, as a mapping of relation names to location types